 The summary of park land in Oro Valley is displayed in Figure PR3.
 Town-owned golf courses, regional parks, retention ponds, and conservation parks were excluded from the inventory.
 Oro Valley has a total of 389 acres of park land.
 The level-of-service for residential development is 0.0020 acres per resident, which is found by multiplying the total number of improved acres (99) by the residential proportionate share (90%) and dividing this total by the 2018 population (45,184).
-The nonresidential level-of-service is 0.009 developed acres per job, which is found by multiplying the total number of improved acres (99) by the nonresidential proportionate share (10%) and dividing this total by the number of jobs in 2018 (10,642).
+The nonresidential level-of-service is 0.009 developed acres per job, which is found by multiplying the total number of improved acres (99) by the nonresidential proportionate share (10%) and dividing this total by the 2018 population (45,184).
+The number of improved acres (99) by the nonresidential proportionate share (10%) and dividing this total by the number of jobs in 2018 (10,642).
 According to information provided by Town staff, the average cost to develop an acre of park land is \$68,769.
 The cost per demand unit is determined by multiplying the level-of-service standard by the average development cost per acre.
 This results in a cost per person of \$135.47 (0.0020 x \$68,769) and \$63.96 per job (0.0009 x \$68,769).

 Because the Town of Oro Valley does not anticipate any substantial neighborhood or community park land purchases over the next 10 years (or, developers will be asked to dedicate a reasonable portion of land to the Town for development as park land), the cost of additional park land acquisition is not recommended for inclusion in the Development Fee Report and is excluded from the Town's development fee calculations.
-Park land improvements-including but not limited to elements such as irrigation, landscaping, lighting or turf-however are included in the Fee with the expectation that the Town will maintain the current level-of-service through incremental improvements on existing but unimproved park land.
+Park land improvements-including but not limited to elements such as irrigation, landscaping, lighting or turf -however are included in the Fee with the expectation that the Town will maintain the current level-of-service through incremental improvements on existing but unimproved park land.